QubesOS/qubes-doc/configuration/w3m.md

 [w3m](http://w3m.sourceforge.net/) 'is a text-based web browser as well as a pager like `more` or `less`.
 With w3m you can browse web pages through a terminal emulator window (xterm, rxvt or something like that).
 Moreover, w3m can be used as a text formatting tool which typesets HTML into plain text.'

-You can reduce the [browser fingerprint](https://panopticlick.eff.org/about#browser-fingerprinting) of w3m by making it (the fingerprint) more like that of the Tor Browser Bunde (TBB) with JavaScript disabled.

-Apply the following changes to `~/.w3m/config` in any AppVM you want to use w3m in.
-If you have not run w3m yet, you might need to copy the config file from elsewhere.
+You can reduce the [browser fingerprint](https://panopticlick.eff.org/about#browser-fingerprinting) by applying the following changes to `~/.w3m/config` in any AppVM you want to use w3m in.
+(If you have not run w3m yet, you might need to copy the config file from elsewhere.)
 You can also apply the same changes to `/etc/w3m/config` in the relevant TemplateVM(s) to have them apply to multiple AppVMs; but make sure they are not reversed by the contents of `~/.w3m/config` in any of the AppVMs. (w3m reads `~/.w3m/config` after `/etc/w3m/config`).

 * Set `user_agent` to `user_agent Mozilla/5.0 (Windows NT 6.1; rv:45.0) Gecko/20100101 Firefox/45.0`.

 	By default w3m identifies itself as `w3m/` + version number.
-The user agent `Mozilla/5.0 (Windows NT 6.1; rv:45.0) Gecko/20100101 Firefox/45.0` is the most common and the one used by the TBB.
+The user agent `Mozilla/5.0 (Windows NT 6.1; rv:45.0) Gecko/20100101 Firefox/45.0` is the most common and the one used by the Tor Browser Bundle (TBB).
 One in fourteen browsers finderprinted by Panopticlick has this value.

 * Make w3m use the same HTTP_ACCEPT headers the TBB by adding the following lines at the end of the file: